jeremyevans/tilt/README.md

 ```

 It's recommended that calling programs explicitly require the Tilt template
-engine libraries (like 'tilt/erb' above) at load time.
-Tilt attempts to
+engine libraries (like 'tilt/erb' above) at load time, or finalize the
-lazy require the template engine library the first time a template is
+mapping (see section below).
+Tilt attempts to lazy require the template engine
-created, but this is prone to error in threaded environments.
+library the first time a template is created, but this is prone to error in
+threaded environments.

 The Tilt module contains generic implementation classes for all supported
 template engines.
 Each template class adheres to the same interface for